-Prime XBT is a brand new cryptocurrency exchange that is giving clients the ability to trade a number of crypto pairs with leverage.
+Prime XBT is a relatively well established cryptocurrency exchange that is giving clients the ability to trade a number of assets including crypto, Forex, Commodities etc.

 This will provide traders with another interesting alternative to the status quo with crypto margin trading.
 Prime XBT is trying to take on some of the more established Futures and CFD brokers that operate in the space.

 However, can such a new exchange really be trusted?

 In this Prime XBT review, I will attempt to answer that.
 I will also give you some top trading tips that you need to know.

 - 2 Is Prime XBT Safe?

 - 4 Asset Coverage

 - 6 Prime XBT Registration

 - 7 Funding / Withdrawals